 Why are HR automations so pervasive?
 And how are organizations automating the employee workflows mentioned above—among others?

 We’ll tackle both questions.
 That way, you’ll know why HR automations are so important as well as how you can implement them successfully.
+But to start, let’s align on the meaning of HR automation.

 Numerous studies point to the benefits of referring candidates.
 For example, referral candidates are easier to recruit, and once they’re hired, they’re more likely to stay at your company for longer.